Freak on a Leash: Music video

 A music video for "Freak on a Leash" was released on February 5, 1999, and debuted on Total Request Live.
 It was directed by Todd McFarlane who was assisted by Jonathan Dayton and Valerie Faris.
 The music video contains a mixture of animation and live performance footage.
 Although it was expected to be released in January 1999, it was pushed back to February 1999.
-The video starts with an animated segment directed by McFarlane, where the children (including a cameo appearance of Korn as some of the children) playing hopscotch on a cliff the artist drew for the Follow the Leader cover are interrupted by a policeman.
+The video starts with an animated segment directed by McFarlane, where the children (including a cameo appearance by Korn), playing hopscotch on the cliff from the Follow the Leader cover, are interrupted by a policeman.
 An accidentally-fired bullet from the policeman's gun dodges a little girl wearing a long red dress and matching hair ribbon then breaks out of the animated world and into the real world while wreaking much property damage while narrowly avoiding hitting people.
 The bullet then enters a Korn poster exactly at the break in the middle of the song and flies around the band members before Jonathan Davis shouts "Go!", signaling the end of the break, to send the bullet back the way it came until it returns to the animated world.
 Once back in the animated world, the girl in red (also from the album cover) catches the bullet and gives it to the policeman.
 The policeman stares at his hands bewildered as the children all leave and the camera then focuses on the loose "No Trespassing" sign, which then leads up to the follow-up video for "Falling Away from Me" featured on the band's then next album Issues.
-The directory work was described as combining "special effects and clever camera moves in the live action portion of the video."
+The directorial work was described as combining "special effects and clever camera moves in the live action portion of the video."

 The video won awards for Best Editing and Best Rock Video at the 1999 MTV Video Music Awards, and later received the Grammy Award for Best Short Form Music Video in 2000.
 It became the ninth video that was retired from Total Request Live on May 11, 1999.
-The music video was also featured on Deuce.
+The music video was also featured on Deuce in 2002.
+In 2018, the staff of Metal Hammer included the video in the site's list of "the 13 best nu metal videos".